obieh/shell-scripting-mini-project/README.md

 # Shell-scripting-mini-project.
 ## This project demonstrates how to create and execute shell scripts for performing repetitative tasks.

-# Shell Scripting
+# Shell Scripting.

 ### Shell scripting is like writing a recipe for your computer to follow - it's a way to automate tasks by putting commands in a file that your operating system can execute.

-## Basic Components of a Shell Script
+## Basic Components of a Shell Script.

 * The Shebang (#!).
 This tells the system which interpreter to use, like specifying which chef will follow your recipe.